 Political science majors have many opportunities to gain real-world experience that will prepare them for a professional career or advanced study in a graduate or professional program upon graduation.
 The department offers academic credit for a variety of political science-related opportunities, including:

 There are multiple internship opportunities made available to students.
 Internships provide students with work or academic experience that will serve them well in the future.
 Check out our Internship Success Stories!

-Explore a new place by studying away for a semester or an academic year at one of NSE's 200 member institutions throughout the United States, Canada, and U.S. territories including Puerto Rico, Guam, and the U.S. Virgin Islands.
+National Student Exchange lets you explore a new place by studying away for a semester or an academic year at one of NSE's 200 member institutions throughout the United States, Canada, and US territories including Puerto Rico, Guam, and the US Virgin Islands.

-The University of Minnesota is known for its top researchers and faculty within the Department of Political Science are no exception.
-Finding a research opportunity will allow you to work one-on-one with a faculty of high caliber.
-Be sure to take the time to look at the "People" link above to get to know our faculty and their interests.
+The University of Minnesota is known for its top researchers, and faculty within the Department of Political Science are no exception.
+Research opportunities allow you to work one-on-one with a faculty of high caliber.
+Be sure to take the time to get to know our faculty and their interests.